 To put that into perspective, Twitter took nearly 24 months, Tumblr got 1 million blogs in 27 months, and Facebook hit their first million in 10 months.

-Also, while all three examples mentioned were social platforms– designed for the purpose of helping people share information with one another– Evernote is primarily personal note-taking app.
+Also, while all three examples mentioned were social platforms– designed for the purpose of helping people share information with one another– Evernote is primarily a personal note-taking app.

 As Evernote’s CEO Phil Libin said in a Forbes interview,